ruby-rdf/sparql/README.md

 This is free and unencumbered public domain software.
 For more information, see <http://unlicense.org/> or the accompanying {file:UNLICENSE} file.

+A copy of the [SPARQL 1.0 tests][] and [SPARQL 1.1 tests][] are included in the repository, which are not covered under the UNLICENSE; see the references for test copyright information.

 [Ruby]:             http://ruby-lang.org/
 [RDF]:              http://www.w3.org/RDF/
 [RDF::DO]:          http://rubygems.org/gems/rdf-do